 What should I do if I think I have iron deficiency anaemia?

 Don’t wait.
-Talk to your GP who can refer you for a simple blood test at Benenden Hospital to check whether you’re anaemic or contact our Private Patient team using our online enquiry form or by calling 01580 363158.
+Talk to your GP who can refer you for a simple blood test at Benenden Hospital to check whether you’re anaemic or contact our Private Patient team about general surgery using our online enquiry form or by calling 01580 363158.

 Published on 03 June 2021